kel151/1stmilestoneproject/README.md

 Bigman, A. 2012. <a href="https://99designs.ie/blog/tips/designers-need-to-understand-color-blindness/">Why all designers need to understand color blindness</a>.
 Accessed: November 5th 2019.

-Hiller, L. 2018. <a href="https://econsultancy.com/considering-colour-blindness-in-ux-design-with-five-examples/>Considering colour blindness in UX design (with five examples)</a>.
+Hiller, L. 2018. <a href="https://econsultancy.com/considering-colour-blindness-in-ux-design-with-five-examples/">Considering colour blindness in UX design (with five examples)</a>.
+Accessed: November 5th 2019.

+Cravit, R. 2019. <a href="https://venngage.com/blog/color-blind-friendly-palette/">How to Use Color Blind Friendly Palettes to Make Your Charts Accessible</a>.
 Accessed: November 5th 2019.